The Thomas Pages homepage

 David made Jerusalem his own.
 After his seven-and-a-half-year rule over Judah, the rest of Israel eventually acknowledged his leadership, and David implemented his plan.

-Jebus/Salem was captured and became David's capital without driving the Jebusite's out (1 Chron.21:18).
+Jebus/Salem was captured and became David's capital without driving the Jebusite's out (1 Chronicles 21:18).
 Why?
 Could it be for Melchizedek's sake?

 Now here is an even more significant clue.
 Two high priests served simultaneously before the Lord under David in Jerusalem – Zadok (of Eleazar's line from Aaron) and Abiathar.
 Both were of Aaron's line through their fathers, but one had a Jebusite name – Zadok.
 Not only does this indicate intermarriage between Israel and the Jebusites, it also indicates a religious compatibility that is unparalleled in Israel's history.